 SHUT UP AND LET YOUR CHILD SPEAK UP: As your child matures, she needs to learn how to advocate for herself.
 This is true on the sports field as well as in the classroom – and in life in general.
 If your youth athlete is 12 or older, she should develop her own relationship with the coach, which includes advocating for herself in terms of playing time and position.
 Especially as your child enters the world of competitive and high school sports, you need to hand over the reins of your child’s sports participation to your child herself and just be there to support her.

-SPEAK UP: No matter what your child’s age, if the situation involves health or safety-related issues, such as concussion protocol, injury prevention, return-to-play, or athlete over-use, you not only should speak up, you have an obligation to speak up.
-While we all hope our children’s coaches have their long-term health in mind, the unfortunate truth is that some do not, and the only person who can protect your child in those situations is YOU.
+SPEAK UP: No matter what your child’s age, if the situation involves health or safety-related issues, such as concussion protocol, injury prevention, return-to-play, degrading or demeaning behavior, or athlete over-use, you not only should speak up, you have an obligation to do so.
+While we all hope our children’s coaches have their long-term physical and emotional health in mind, the unfortunate truth is that some do not, and the only person who can protect your child in those situations is YOU.
 Likewise, if you suspect any type of sexual harassment, abuse, or inappropriate behavior – or if your child comes to you with any of these concerns – you must speak up.
 If not directly to the coach, then to your league’s governing body.

 As a youth sports parent myself, I try to abide by these guidelines, but I know it’s not easy.
-Believe me, there have been times in which I have broken my own rules and, looking back, I’m not proud of them.
+Believe me, there have been times in which I have broken my own rules.
 Likewise, there have been times that I felt my child’s health was at risk and I didn’t speak up when I should have.
 But mostly, following the guidelines above have helped me be a positive force in my children’s sports experiences.

 What do you think?
 Do you think these guidelines make sense?
-Or do you have other rules you follow as a sports parent?
+Do you have other rules you follow as a sports parent?

 Emily Cohen is a freelance writer living in Berkeley, California.
 An avid tennis player and swimmer, Emily has a son who plays varsity high school baseball and a daughter who plays competitive soccer and hopes to play high school tennis in the fall.
 She has been a team manager for a number of her children’s sports teams.
 You can find Emily’s blog about team management and youth sports parenting here at blog.teamsnap.com.
 Follow her on Twitter at @emilygcohen or email her at firstname.lastname@example.org